opal/opal/docs/compiled_ruby.md

 end
 ```

 It is obvious from here, that unless an object defines any given method, it will always resort in a dispatch to `method_missing` from one of our defined stub methods.
-This is how we get `method_missing` in opal.
+This is how we get `method_missing` in Opal.

 #### Optimising generated code

-To optimise the generated code slightly, we reduce the code output from the compiler into the following javascript:
+To optimise the generated code slightly, we reduce the code output from the compiler into the following JavaScript:

 ```javascript
 Opal.add_stubs(["first", "second", "to_sym"]);
 ```

-You will see this at the top of all your generated javascript files.
+You will see this at the top of all your generated JavaScript files.
 This will add a stub method for all methods used in your file.

 #### Alternative approaches

 The old approach was to inline `method_missing` calls by checking for a method on **every method dispatch**.
 This is still supported via a parser option, but not recommended.